Close

-I completed my BA in Archaeology & Anthropology at UCL after which I worked at the Population Council in Pakistan for two years.
-This encouraged me to pursue an MSc in Demography & Health at LSHTM followed by a specialisation in Demography at the European Doctoral School of Demography (EDSD).
-Following this, in 2016, I began my PhD at LSHTM in the Department of Population Health.
-In 2020 I started working as a Research Fellow with Dr Rebecca Sear in the Population Studies Group.
+I completed my PhD at LSHTM in 2021, in the Department of Population Health, funded by the Economic and Social Research Council.
+I have previously studied Archaeology & Anthropology (BA, University College London) after which I worked at the Population Council in Pakistan for two years.
+This encouraged me to pursue an MSc in Demography & Health at LSHTM; followed by a specialisation in demography and population studies at the European Doctoral School of Demography (EDSD).

 Affiliations